yokoffing/filterlists/README.md

 ### Privacy

 1) **OISD (full)** | [add](https://oisd.nl/downloads)
 <br> "The Best Blocklist" - [OISD](https://oisd.nl/) combines [hundreds of lists](https://oisd.nl/includedlists/full) and filters out the false positives.
-If you ever tried the [Energized project](https://github.com/EnergizedProtection/block) but became annoyed at all the breakage, then this list is for you.
 The maintainer is [very responsive](https://www.reddit.com/r/oisd_blocklist/comments/s70dhx/oisd_domain_blocklist/?sort=new) to false positive reports.
-He also provides a domain-list version if you use Pihole, and it is listed on [NextDNS](https://nextdns.io/?from=xujj63g5).
 It passes the "[girlfriend test](https://www.urbandictionary.com/define.php?term=girlfriend%20test#:~:text=When%20a%20piece%20of%20technology%20is%20easy%20enough%20for%20your%20girlfriend%20to%20use%20without%20calling%20you)".
-Phenominal project.
-[I've yet to find a list that he hasn't heard of](https://oisd.nl/knownlists.php).
+I've yet to [find a list that he hasn't heard of](https://oisd.nl/knownlists.php).
 Be sure to use the `full` list, not `basic`.

 2) **1Hosts (Pro)** | [add](https://raw.githubusercontent.com/badmojr/1Hosts/master/Pro/adblock.txt)
-<br> [1Hosts](https://github.com/badmojr/1Hosts#safeguard-your-devices-against-pesky-ads-trackers-and-malware) [(Pro)](https://raw.githubusercontent.com/badmojr/1Hosts/master/Pro/adblock.txt) is much stricter than OISD; it includes domains that OISD leaves out. <strike>I've not experienced any issues using this list, though it may cause some "[minimal breakages](https://github.com/badmojr/1Hosts#quickstart-guide)"</strike> (see [feedback](https://reddit.com/r/nextdns/comments/uxwabr/kind_of_amazed_at_1hosts_pro/)).
-I recommend using 1Hosts [(Lite)](https://github.com/badmojr/1Hosts#1hosts-lite) on [NextDNS](https://nextdns.io/?from=xujj63g5)/Pi-hole while using 1Hosts [(Pro)](https://github.com/badmojr/1Hosts#1hosts-pro) in [uBlock Origin](https://addons.mozilla.org/blog/ublock-origin-everything-you-need-to-know-about-the-ad-blocker/) because it's easier to troubleshoot breakages when they occur (i.e., lighter blocking at the DNS-level and stricter blocking at the browser-level).
+<br> [1Hosts](https://github.com/badmojr/1Hosts#safeguard-your-devices-against-pesky-ads-trackers-and-malware) [(Pro)](https://raw.githubusercontent.com/badmojr/1Hosts/master/Pro/adblock.txt) is much stricter than `OISD` (see [feedback](https://old.reddit.com/r/nextdns/comments/uxwabr/kind_of_amazed_at_1hosts_pro/)); it retains domains that `OISD` allowlists.
+1Hosts blocks more than other lists and the maintainer is [responsive](https://github.com/badmojr/1Hosts/issues) to issues.
+I recommend using 1Hosts [(Lite)](https://github.com/badmojr/1Hosts#1hosts-lite) on [NextDNS](https://nextdns.io/?from=xujj63g5) while using 1Hosts [(Pro)](https://github.com/badmojr/1Hosts#1hosts-pro) in [uBlock Origin](https://addons.mozilla.org/blog/ublock-origin-everything-you-need-to-know-about-the-ad-blocker/) (uBO) because it's easier to troubleshoot breakages when they occur (i.e., lighter blocking at the DNS-level and stricter blocking at the browser-level).

 3) **Privacy Essentials** | [add](https://raw.githubusercontent.com/yokoffing/filterlists/main/PrivacyEssentials.txt)
 <br> A curated list for advanced hardening.
 Includes site requests like `connect.facebook.com` and more that are not covered by uBO's [default settings](https://github.com/gorhill/uBlock/wiki/uBlock-and-others:-Blocking-ads,-trackers,-malwares#observations).
-It also includes my [click2load](https://raw.githubusercontent.com/yokoffing/filterlists/main/click2load.txt) filter list ([what is this?](https://twitter.com/gorhill/status/1377613392559636486)).
-Ideal use is with uBlock Origin in [medium mode](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-medium-mode).
+It also includes my [click2load](https://raw.githubusercontent.com/yokoffing/filterlists/main/click2load.txt) filterlist ([what is this?](https://twitter.com/gorhill/status/1377613392559636486)).
+Compliments uBO in [medium mode](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-medium-mode).

 #### URL Tracking Parameters

-Add the functionality of [ClearURLs](https://github.com/ClearURLs/Addon) to uBO:
+Add the functionality of [ClearURLs](https://github.com/ClearURLs/Addon#-clearurls-) to uBO.
+For either list, if you find websites with tracking parameters or experience breakage, you can submit those [here](https://github.com/DandelionSprout/adfilt/discussions/163?sort=new).
 1) **Actually Legitimate URL Shortener Tool** | [add](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/LegitimateURLShortener.txt)

 2) **ClearURLs for uBO** | [add](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/ClearURLs%20for%20uBo/clear_urls_uboified.txt)

-For either list, if you find websites with tracking parameters or experience breakage, you can submit those [here](https://github.com/DandelionSprout/adfilt/discussions/163?sort=new).

 #### Fonts

 1) **Block third party fonts** | [add](https://raw.githubusercontent.com/yokoffing/filterlists/main/Block_third_party_fonts.txt)
-<br> A successor to `Fanboy's Anti-thirdparty Fonts`, this option blocks all web fonts from third-party providers but allows the browser to download fonts from first-party domains.
-I prefer this method as it does not require the extra connection to a third-party domain (speed and privacy); and, since I trust the first-party site enough to connect to it, I do not take on much additional privacy or security risks when I allow my browser to download a font directly from them.<sup>[1](https://collinmbarrett.com/block-web-fonts/)</sup> WARNING: This will break the "look and design" of some sites.
+<br> [optional] A successor to `Fanboy's Anti-thirdparty Fonts`, this option blocks all web fonts from third-party providers but allows the browser to download fonts from first-party domains.
+I prefer this method as it does not require the extra connection to a third-party domain (speed and privacy); and, since I trust the first-party site enough to connect to it, I do not take on much additional privacy or security risks when I allow my browser to download a font directly from them.<sup>[1](https://collinmbarrett.com/block-web-fonts/)</sup> WARNING: This will break the "look and feel" of some sites.

 ***